ArielSha111/ArielSha111/README.md

 - 👋 Hi, I’m @ArielSha111
-- 👀 I’m interested in BackEnd programing AI and machine learning Mainly. tho I am very versatile and open minded for new technologies.
+- 👀 I’m interested in BackEnd programing AI and machine learning Mainly. tho I am very versatile and open minded for new technologies..
-- 🌱 I’m currently learning computer science while improving my level of knowledge in Java, Python, c++ and the infrastructure of AI and smalltalk language.
 - 📫 You are welcome to reach me on my LinkedIn Account: https://www.linkedin.com/in/arielsharkie/

 <!---